plusserver/docs/content/en/container/managed-kubernetes/documentation/kubernetes/storage/storageclasses.md

 Each StorageClass uses a provisioner that determines which volume plugin is used to create PersistentVolumes.
 In this case, the "cinder.csi.openstack.org" provisioner is used.

-Please note that the "cinder.csi.openstack.org" provisioner supports only the "ReadWriteOnce" access mode, meaning that the PersistentVolume can be mounted in read/write mode by only one node at a time.
+Please note that the "cinder.csi.openstack.org" provisioner only supports the "ReadWriteOnce" access mode, i.e. the PersistentVolume can only be mounted in read/write mode by one node at a time.

 ## Reclaim Policy